 Want to learn the history behind the Protestant Reformation?
 A new three-hour series from Christian History Institute titled This Changed Everything explores the story of the people, places, and events that shaped it.

 Drawing on expert commentary from more than twenty scholars and clergy from both Roman Catholic and Protestant traditions, such as Dr. Michael Horton, Dr. Frank James, Shane Claiborne, Bishop Robert Barron, the visually rich documentary explores how the Protestant church came to be, where it is today, and where it might go in the future.
 Renowned British actor David Suchet provides commentary that weaves together interviews and illustrations to tell the story.

-This Changed Everything celebrates the fruits of the Reformation while grappling with difficult questions about the legacy of division.
+The Reformation: This Changed Everything celebrates the fruits of the Reformation while grappling with difficult questions about the legacy of division.
 Clearly, the medieval church was in dire need of reform, but could complete schism have been avoided?
-Why does the Protestant movement continue to splinter into ever increasing factions?
+Why does the Protestant movement continue to splinter into ever-increasing factions?

-Viewers can rent, stream, download or purchase the DVDs of This Changed Everything.
-My husband and I couldn’t stop until we’d viewed each episode and half of the bonus material—which includes five hours of interviews with experts on topics by category, virtual tours of key Reformation sites, and a 36-page guide in PDF.
+Viewers can rent, stream, download or purchase the DVDs of The Reformation: This Changed Everything.
+My husband and I couldn’t stop until we’d viewed each episode and half of the bonus material—which includes five hours of interviews with experts on topics by category, virtual tours of key Reformation sites, and a 36-page guide in PDF format.
 The content would make for great group discussion.